Tell the G20 to help protect the most vulnerable economies

 African countries are facing additional financing needs of $285 billion through 2025 just to respond to the pandemic.
 They need nearly twice as much to fund essential services and to get back on their previous growth path.
 This is just a tiny percentage of what rich countries have spent to protect themselves from the pandemic in the past year.

-Add your name to ONE’s letter asking Rishi Sunak and the rest of the G20 to do all they can to support efforts for the most vulnerable countries to recover from COVID-19.
+As Italy holds the Presidency of the G20 this year, it has a huge role to play.
+Add your name to ONE’s letter asking the Italian government to do all it can to push the G20 to support efforts for the most vulnerable countries to recover from COVID-19.

 The pandemic has hit the world hard, and the only way to recover is by working together.
 If it doesn’t then millions of lives will be put in jeopardy.
 We need a global economic response plan, which leaves no person or country behind, with commitments including: